Kampot and Kep | Off the Beaten Track in Cambodia

 If budget isn’t an issue or comfort is your main priority a direct taxi from Phnom Penh to Kampot should cost from about $50 USD (£35.28), and to Kep from about $55 USD (£38.81), increasing depending on the vehicle and number of passengers.
 Again you can book taxis from your accommodation or an agency.

-Sihanoukville – It takes about two to two and a half hours to get from Sihanoukville to Kampot by road about three hours from Kep.
+From Sihanoukville – It takes about two to two-and-a-half hours to get from Sihanoukville to Kampot by road about three hours from Kep.
 There are mini-vans on both these routes from 8 am for about $6 – $8 USD (£4.23 – £5.65).
 These can again be booked online via CamboTicket or from your accommodation or an agency.
-A taxi will set you back about $50 USD (£35.28) again depending on vehicle and numbers.
+A taxi will set you back about $50 USD (£35.28) again depending on the vehicle and numbers.

-If going via Phnom Penh often the cheapest way but longest is by bus.
-It generally takes around six hours and costs from between $6 USD (£4.23) and $13 USD (£9.17) if you book through CamboTicket.
-If you take an overnight bus with Giant Ibis it’s closer to $16 USD (£12.40).
+If going from Siem Reap via Phnom Penh often the cheapest way but longest is by bus.
+It generally takes around six hours and costs between $6 USD (£4.23) and $13 USD (£9.17) if you book through CamboTicket.
+Taking an overnight bus with Giant Ibis is closer to $16 USD (£12.40).

 If you’re strapped for time, a flight can be a good option.
 Sometimes you can find deals which aren’t much more expensive than a bus.
 Check flights on Skyscanner for the best deals: